andersac88/Node.js-MySQL/README.md

 *View Product Sales by Department*

 If 'View Product Sales by Department' is selected a table will be display the name of each department, the total overhead for the department, the total sales for the department, then the amount of profit for the department.
+This table displayed is a join between the products table and the database table.

 ![GitHub Logo](./screenshots/bamazon-supervisor-view-department.png)

 *Create New Department*

 If 'Create New Department' is selected the user will be prompted to enter the name of the new department and then to enter the departments overhead.
+This information will be incorporated into the MySQL departments table.

 ![GitHub Logo](./screenshots/bamazon-supervisor-new-department.png)